2019 Game Guide

 If you correctly guess who is on pole position you’ll get 10pts and if you correctly predict who wins then you’ll receive 10pts.
 Likewise for the rest of the podium too.
 The same points are awarded for predicting fastest lap and number of safety car periods.
 You also get 10 points for correctly answering the bonus prediction question.

 There’s also a combo-bonus where if you guess the podium correctly with all 3 drivers in the correct positions, you’ll get 10 points for each and an additional 15pts combo-bonus.
 If you’re good enough to predict all 7 prediction elements correctly, you’ll receive an additional 15pts again.
 So a total of 100pts is achievable from predictions alone!

 Note that if you nearly got your podium prediction correct, then you’ll get 5 points per correct driver on the podium, but out of position.
-For example, if you predict Vettel, Hamilton, Alonso but the result is Hamilton, Alonso, Vettel then you’ll get 15 points (i.e. 5 points for each driver being on the podium but in a different order).
+For example, if you predict Vettel, Hamilton, Verstappen but the result is Hamilton, Verstappen, Vettel then you’ll get 15 points (i.e. 5 points for each driver being on the podium but in a different order).

 It really is worth submitting your predictions to stand a chance of gaining some big points.